- Practice Areas

 Patients can seek compensation for any harm they suffer as a result of substandard treatment under medical malpractice legislation.
 Every year, between 15,000 and 19,000 medical malpractice actions against doctors are filed in the United States, according to the Medical Malpractice Center.

 All personal injury cases, including medical malpractice, must prove that your injury or disease caused you harm.
 You could receive a settlement that includes both economic and non-economic damages.

-Economic damages are losses that are specific and quantifiable, such as: > > In order to receive any damages for a medical malpractice suit, you must prove the four elements above.
-Negligent > medical professionals seldom come forward to admit fault or misconduct.
-As a result, victims frequently hire teams of > attorneys and investigators to collect the evidence. > > If you or a loved one has been badly injured or has died as a result of a doctor’s, hospital’s, or nursing error, you > should speak with a medical malpractice lawyer in South Carolina or Georgia who can put their experience and knowledge > to work for you.
-Our trusted medical malpractice and personal injury lawyers at Mickelsen Dalton have the tools, > resources, and track record to aggressively pursue compensation and outcomes.
+Economic damages are losses that are specific and quantifiable, such as:

+In order to receive any damages for a medical malpractice suit, you must prove the four elements above.
+Negligent medical professionals seldom come forward to admit fault or misconduct.
+As a result, victims frequently hire teams of medical malpractice attorneys and investigators to collect the evidence.

+If you or a loved one has been badly injured or has died as a result of a doctor’s, hospital’s, or nursing error, you should speak with a medical malpractice lawyer in South Carolina or Georgia who can put their experience and knowledge to work for you.
+Our trusted medical malpractice and personal injury lawyers at Mickelsen Dalton have the tools, resources, and track record to aggressively pursue compensation and outcomes.

 Our attorneys are here to fight for you.
 We will not relent until we secure a favorable outcome for our clients.
 We know this is a trying and stressful time.
 Contact us today to help go over your legal remedies and seek the justice you deserve.